- Home

 Cleaning and decorating

-For many, the lead-up to Diwali and the first day of the celebrations (Dhanteras) is spent cleaning and decorating their homes.
-This is not only to prepare for guests but also because it’s said that Lakshmi will only visit (and bestow her blessings of wealth and prosperity upon) clean and well-decorated houses.
-It’s also customary to leave doors open so she can enter.
+This is not just to prepare for guests but also because, according to tradition, Lakshmi will only visit (and bestow her blessings of wealth and prosperity upon) clean and well-decorated houses.
+It’s customary to leave doors open, too, so she can enter.

 Rangoli are an integral part of the festivities.
-As artist and educator Jugnu Verma tells the New York Times: “The Christmas tree is to Christmas as rangoli is to Diwali”.
+As artist and educator Jugnu Verma tells the New York Times, “The Christmas tree is to Christmas as rangoli is to Diwali.”
 Many people also decorate their homes with garlands of jasmine.

 Shopping